elianyperez/PersonalWebsite/content/post/OHBM/index.md

 ---
-title: Dallas Aging and Cognition Conference (DACC)
+title: Organization for Human Brain Mapping (OHBM)
 subtitle:

 # Summary for listings and search engines
-summary: I am thrilled to share that I had the incredible opportunity to present my research on age-related neural and behavioral shifts of navigation strategy at the esteemed Dallas Aging and Cognition Conference on February 25th, 2023.
-It was an honor to showcase my work alongside other brilliant minds in the field.
-I am grateful to have received a travel award from this conference to support my training and professional advancement in the field of cognitive aging.
+summary: This summer, I had the opportunity to visit Canada, present my research on the neural shifts in navigation strategy that occur with age, and learn about other exciting research being conducted around the world.

 # Link this post with a project
 projects: []

 # Date published
-date: "2023-02-25T00:00:00Z"
+date: "2023-07-25T00:00:00Z"

 # Date updated
 lastmod: "2020-12-13T00:00:00Z"